AkshatBhatia/UserStats/README.md

 Currently this repository only provides a way to analyze twitter stats.
 In future there are plans to add email stats, linkedin stats, facebook stats etc as well.

 The backend of the project provides REST APIs to fetch the stats of data from 3rd party services.
 The backend dependencies are:
-1. Django
+* Django
-2. Django rest framework
+* Django rest framework
-3. Tweepy
+* Tweepy
-4. NLTK
+* NLTK

 The frontend is a single page application.
 The dependencies for front end are:
-1. Backbone js
+* Backbone js
-2. D3.js
+* D3.js
-3. Bootstrap
+* Bootstrap

 To manage python dependencies we use virtualenv and pip.
 If you are not familiar with those tools below is a good read: http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/

 To test this webapp locally (tested on mac), go throught the following steps:
-1. you need to create your own twitter app.
+* You need to create your own twitter app.
 Goto https://apps.twitter.com/ to create one.
-2. Install Mysql server on your local machine and create a userstats database.
+* Install Mysql server on your local machine and create a userstats database.
-3. Add mysql to your path.
+* Add mysql to your path.
 Usually its found in /usr/local/mysql/bin. export PATH=$PATH:/usr/local/mysql/bin
 4. virtualenv userstats
 5. pip install -r requirements.txt
    : Note that sometimes you might see failures when installing MYSQL_python, because it unable to find mysql config.